 The related pages listed below provide introductions to the different periods of North Pennines archaeology.
 ‘Prehistory’ is a term used by archaeologists to refer to time before the first written records (ie ‘before history’).
 In the North Pennines this means the period prior to the Roman conquest, although written records of any kind remain extremely sparse through into medieval times.
 The prehistoric era is divided into Stone Age, Bronze Age and Iron Age.

-The AONB Partnership is running a community project called Altogether Archaeology.
-This encourages and enables local people with an interest in the past to work with professional archaeologists at several different sites throughout the North Pennines.
+The AONB Partnership ran a community project between 2010 and 2015.
+This project encouraged and enabled local people with an interest in the past to work with professional archaeologists at several different sites throughout the North Pennines – more information here.